-Professional services: Professional services expenses for the fiscal years ended December 31, 2012, 2011 and 2010 were approximately \$228,000, \$226,000, and \$178,000, respectively.
-Professional services expenses were primarily comprised of investor relations data processing, investor mailings processing, website design, legal, auditing and tax preparation fees, electronic tax filings, and SEC report conversion and processing fees.
-The variance in professional services expenses is primarily due to the SEC mandated XBRL financial statement conversion and filing requirements for the Partnership beginning in the second quarter of 2011, the 2011 and 2009 Consents and related SEC filings, and additional electronic state income tax filings in 2011 and 2012.
-Management anticipates that the total 2013 operating professional services expenses will be higher than 2012 due primarily to the additional SEC mandated XBRL financial statement footnotes conversion and filing requirements for the Partnership beginning in the second quarter of 2012.
+Professional services: Professional services expenses for the fiscal years ended December 31, 2013, 2012 and 2011 were \$261,501, \$229,339, and \$226,482, respectively.
+Professional service expenses were primarily comprised of investor relations data processing, investor mailings processing, website design, legal, auditing and tax preparation fees, electronic tax filings, and SEC report conversion and processing fees.
+The variance in professional services expenses is primarily due to the SEC mandated XBRL financial statement conversion and filing requirements for the Partnership beginning in the second quarter of 2011, the 2013 and 2011 Consents and related SEC filings, and additional electronic state income tax filings in 2012 and 2011.
+Management anticipates that the total 2014 operating professional services expenses will be lower than 2013 because there will be no consent solicitation in 2014 and the costs related to the additional SEC mandated XBRL financial statement footnotes conversion and filing requirements for the Partnership are becoming more predictable and streamlined.

-Note Receivable Interest Income: Note receivable interest income for the fiscal years ended December 31, 2012, 2011 and 2010 were approximately \$17,000, \$19,000 and \$21,000, respectively.
+Note Receivable Interest Income: Note receivable interest income for the fiscal years ended December 31, 2013, 2012 and 2011 were \$13,195, \$17,370 and \$19,273, respectively.
 The interest income was comprised of interest income associated with the Buyer's Note from the Panda Buffet property sale in November of 2009.
-Management expects 2013 note receivable interest income to approximate \$13,000 in 2013.
-See Item 2, Properties for further information.
+Management expects note receivable interest income to approximate \$10,000 in 2014.
+See Item 2, Properties, for further information.

-Recovery of Amounts Previously Written-off: Recovery of amounts previously written-off for the fiscal years ended December 31, 2012, 2011 and 2010 were approximately \$1,000, \$7,000, and \$12,000, respectively, and were comprised of unexpected small recoveries from former general partners in connection with the misappropriation of assets by the former general partners and their affiliates.
+Recovery of Amounts Previously Written-off: Recovery of amounts previously written-off for the fiscal years ended December 31, 2013, 2012 and 2011 were approximately \$0, \$1,000, and \$7,000, respectively, and were comprised of unexpected small recoveries from former general partners in connection with the misappropriation of assets by the former general partners and their affiliates.
 Management anticipates that such revenue type may continue to be generated until Partnership dissolution; however, no significant recoveries are anticipated.